ethereum/aleth/doc/private_net_sync.rst

     }

-3. Start the first node (each of the command-line options are explained below):
+3. Start the first node:

 ::

     Aleth -m on --config <file> -a <addr> --no-discovery --unsafe-transactions --listen <port>

--m on                       Enables CPU mining --config                    Path to chain configuration json file -a                          Sets recipient of mining block reward --no-discovery              Disables the devp2p discovery protocol (it's unnecessary in a 2-node configuration, we'll be adding a peer manually)
+-m on                       Enable CPU mining
+--config                    Path to chain configuration json file -a                          Set recipient of mining block reward --no-discovery              Disable the devp2p discovery protocol (it's unnecessary in a two-node network, we'll be adding a peer manually)
 --unsafe-transactions       Don't require approval before sending each transaction (unnecessary for testing purposes) --listen                    TCP port to listen on for incoming peer connections